oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 # Document History

    [[ To be removed from the final specification ]]

+   -02

+   * Modified some confusion writings about validity times Entity Configurations related to the Trust Marks held within the objects.

+   -01

+   *  Misc. fixes after comments from the working group.

    -00

    *  Initial version.

-   -01

-   *  Misc. fixes after comments from the working group.